-We perform vibration analysis on fans, shafts, pumps, medical equipment, electronic components, and structural support systems, among other components – identifying potential operating problems and preparing recommendations regarding system and operating procedure modifications.
+We perform vibration analysis on fans, shafts, pumps, medical equipment, electronic components, and structural support systems, among other components – identifying operating problems and preparing recommendations regarding operating procedure modifications.
 (If the deletion or addition of a support would chase a vibration problem to another location in the system, we would know it in advance of making the change).

 - Vibration Troubleshooting and Repair